SonyaPinero/portfolio_site/README.md

 **Needs improvement:**
 - Alternative to setInterval and setTimeout for running animations
 - Randomize animations continuously
-- replace cdnjs links with node modules or download them
+- Replace cdnjs links with node modules or download them